Mishap doesn’t dampen enthusiasm for security robots

 “They don’t experience security guard fatigue,” he said.

 “Security guard work is challenging because, mentally, very little is happening until it happens.
-Artificial intelligence can make assessments (on threats) and flag them to a human operator.” ― AFP
+Artificial intelligence can make assessments (on threats) and flag them to a human operator.” — AFP-Relaxnews